kawu/hhu-dl-materials-2020/gradient-descent/README.md

 # =>           0.0885,  0.0847]])
 ```

-At this point we can ,,nudge'' the parameters in the opposite direction of the
+We can now ,,nudge'' the parameters in the opposite direction of the gradient
-gradient (since we want to minimise the loss rather than maximise it).
+(since we want to minimise the loss rather than maximise it).
 ```python
 def nudge(model: nn.Module, learning_rate=0.1):
     '''Nudge the parameters of the `model` along its gradient'''